BlueLogicLabs/planet-docs/docs/terms/tos.md

 # Terms of service

-Welcome to Windi website (windi.app) and web application (our “Platform”) operated by BlueLogic.
+Welcome to Planet website (planet.ink) and web application (our “Platform”) operated by BlueLogic.
 The Services are provided subject to these terms and conditions, our Privacy Policy and our Cookie Policy, and any other guidelines, rules or operating policies that BlueLogic LLC a company lawfully registered in Wyoming (hereinafter, “BlueLogic”) may establish and post on the Website (collectively, the “Agreement”).
 These Terms of Use (the “Terms”) constitute a legal agreement between you and BlueLogic governing the use of our Platform and our Services.
 We license use of our Platform to you on the basis of these Terms.
 We do not sell our Platform to you and we remain the owner of our Platform at all times.

 ## Interpretation